abgulati/Privion/README.md

 2. Create and use a Python virtual environment:

+    - NOTE: THIS IS NOT ADVISABLE FOR NOW AS A NUMBER OF PROCESS ARE LAUNCHED BY PRIVION WHICH WILL FAIL AS THEY MIGHT START IN THE GLOBAL NAMESPACE!
+RETAINING THIS SECTION FOR REF BUT DO NOT DO THIS FOR NOW!

     - It's advisable to use a virtual environment to avoid conflicts with other Python projects

     - Windows: